Who is collecting and using your personal data?

 - To enable you to provide information in support of the application, so that it receives the appropriate level of priority under the admissions policy for the school.

-We rely upon The General Data Protection Regulations (GDPR) to process your personal data and on the School Admissions Code and School Admissions Appeals Code to administer the school admissions process.
+We rely upon article 6(1)(e) of the UK General Data Protection Regulations (GDPR) as the lawful basis to process your personal data and on the School Admissions Code and School Admissions Appeals Code to administer the school admissions process.

 Who will we share your personal data with?